samueltingg/samueltingg/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Samuel 👋

 Welcome to my GitHub!
 I'm a passionate developer exploring various technologies, especially in system programming, web development, and blockchain.
-Here, you'll find my projects, experiments, and open-source contributions.

 ---